Steven Foerster

 That led me to offensive security tooling, then to platform engineering, then to building my own products.
 Each step taught me something the previous one couldn't: research taught rigor, offense taught empathy for attackers, platforms taught operational reality, products taught the cost of complexity.

 These days I build automated platforms that scale without adding headcount.
+One of them, GovCon Enclave, grew from an internal platform into the core IP behind Rimstorm's acquisition.
 The thread through all of it: I like understanding how systems actually work, not just how they're supposed to work.

 Philosophy